judkowitz/service-catalog/docs/v1/user-story.md

 ## 4. Deploy service instance from a service types inside an org
 To my surprise, this app started to really take off.
 People were having so much fun with it that it became part of company morale.
 I was assigned maintaining the app as a 20% project and even have a couple interns working with me on bug fixing.
-I now get paid to play with this which is cool, but now I’m starting to get support tickets for it.
+I now get paid to play with my service which is cool, but now I’m starting to get support tickets for it.

 Now I need to maintain multiple instances of this.
 I have test and staging instances.
 I also have two to three versions under development at any given time.
 I can deploy this thing with my eyes closed, but the interns have been accidentally